 We are always looking for volunteers to work on our information services.
 Tell us about yourself and your interests at email@example.com.

-Lake Hosts help prevent invasive milfoil from entering and leaving the lake at the Pine River and Pequawket Trail public boat ramps.
-Paid and volunteer Lake Hosts are needed each summer to work for the Lake Host program sponsored by Ossipee Conservation Commission.
-Contact us at firstname.lastname@example.org and we’ll connect you with the appropriate Lake Host staffing manager.
+Lake Hosts help prevent invasive milfoil from entering and leaving the lake at the Pine River and Pequawket Trail public boat ramps and other locations.
+Paid and volunteer Lake Hosts are needed each summer to work for the Lake Host program, coordinated by Jim McElroy in Freedom.
+Contact him at firstname.lastname@example.org.